 Plan Your Visit

 Arriving in the evening gives you a head start in the morning.
-The park opens at 8 am October through March, and 6 am April through September (peak season).
+The park is open at 8am to 2pm November through January, and 7am to 5pm February through October.

 There are fewer visitors and, therefore, fewer dogs early in the day.
 This is a nice bonus if you have reactive dogs or just want to experience a little solitude among the sandstone giants.